 Ipsen’s work in rare diseases currently focuses on a number of endocrine diseases, looking at how we can address areas of high unmet need for people affected by hormone and metabolic imbalances.

 The endocrine system is comprised of a series of glands, which are each responsible for secreting a specific type of hormone into the bloodstream.
-Endocrine diseases occur when these glands make either too more or too little of their respective hormone and can cause issues with growth, development, metabolism and sexual functioni.
+These hormones have vital functions including how we balance fluid and salt in our blood vessels, maintain blood pressure, control of growth and reproduction.
+Endocrine diseases occur when these glands make either too more or too little of their respective hormone, or if a gland grows and develops tumours within themi.

 Areas we work in within rare diseases